Trick or Treat With Us

 Don’t forget to stop by our farm kitchen where we sell caramel apples, kettle corn, fresh cider, and corn on the cob from our corn roaster.
 There’s something to tickle everybody’s taste buds!

 There’s a lot to do and see at the farm in the fall, so bring your family by and create some fun and lasting memories!

 For a complete list of all of our weekday activities and weekend extras click here.

-Click here to see more of our pumpkin flinging devices.
+Click here to see more of our cannon devices.

-Click here to see more of our animals we have at the farm.
+Click here to see more of our animals at the farm.

 Ben Brink from the Oregonian was here and wrote nice article with nice photos and a video that was published on the OregonLive.com website.
 He came on a foggy day when lots of field trip folks were here.
 Here is the link: Plumper Pumpkin Patch has 24 varieties of pumpkin, and a whole lot of ideas on what to do with them.